Essential Angle Sensor

 How it Works

-Immediate audio and visual feedback on joint movement motivates patients to reach treatment goals faster
+Immediate audio and visual biofeedback on joint movement motivates patients to reach treatment goals faster.

 Joint Angle Feedback

 This portable device is easy to set up, simple and efficient to use daily during rehabilitation.

 The Angle Sensor can facilitate functional training and improved joint control in various positions.

 The Angle Sensor maybe used to provide feedback on elbow extension (such as for reaching) and flexion.

 The Angle Sensor can be used to provide feedback on appropriate knee or hip flexion or extension.